opticSquid/hive/CONTRIBUTING.md

         git push origin <your branch name>
     ```

-9. Come to github and raise a pull request from the forked repo branch to the `next` branch of the main repo.
+9. Come to github and raise a pull request from the forked repo branch to the `main` branch of the main repo.
-    > No pull requests will be accepted if made to the main branch.
-Only admins and moderators with the approval of admin will do the merge to the `main` branch

 10. Code will be reviewed and added to the repo if all things go right.
 You will retain the ownership of the lines of code you wrote.